MikaPetteriLundgren/Arduino-ArduinoTempLogger/README.md

 **Functionality of the sketch**

 Sketch reads current time from the RTC clock and checks is it time to perform a temperature measurement function.
-After the temperature is measured it will be added to the data string which is sent to Arduino based gateway which will send the data to the MQTT server.
+After the temperature is measured it will be added to the data string which is sent to Arduino based gateway via 433MHz RF link which will then send the data to the MQTT server.
 So this sketch doesn't send temperature data directly to the MQTT server.

 There is also a sleep function in main loop which will decrease overall power consumption.